vranki/laser-gcode-exporter-inkscape-plugin/README.txt

 Copy the files turnkeylaser.py and turnkeylaser.inx into your Inkscape extensions folder.
-Fire up inkscape and you will find the plugin under Extensions -> Export -> THLaser GCode Export.
+Fire up inkscape and you will find the plugin under Extensions -> Export -> Turnkey Laser Exporter.

 Keyboard Shortcut
 -----------------